-I know there are those hardcore Trekkies who are annoyed by Shatner's nimble macho fey arrogance as Kirk, who prefer the dry baldness of Patrick Stewart.
+I know there are those hardcore Trekkies who are annoyed by Shatner's macho fey arrogance as Kirk, who prefer the dry baldness of Patrick Stewart.
 They probably also hate There will be Blood and W.C.
 Fields.
 I am not them.
 Stewart can be fun when, for example, he's snogging with Steve Railsback or screaming at the top of his hammy lungs (in Lifeforce, of course), but his captain is a bore.
 Too sane.
 Maybe it was growing up watching Trek with my dad in syndication as a wee nipper, was awesome.
 To me, because of this connection, Shatner can do no wrong.
-Even his terrible toupee is all right with me.
 Always just a bit hammier than called for, his expressive resonant voice... his unique... pauses...followedby... rapidcascades.... ofwords, have brought decades of amusement to a beleaguered nation.
 (See: Sex, Drugs, and Quantum Existentialism).

 HORROR AT 37,000 FEET